 Current Point Park students who auditioned for and have been accepted into the Conservatory of Performing Arts are automatically accepted into the International Summer Dance Program.
 That includes both Dance and Theatre majors.

 Current Point Park students receive 50% off tuition (room and board is not included).
 Accepted students do not have to audition for this program unless they are interested in receiving additional scholarship funds.
 This benefit is also available to incoming accepted freshman students who are academically AND artistically admitted to the incoming undergraduate class.
-A deposit must be made to take advantage of this benefit.
+A deposit to Admissions must be made to take advantage of this benefit.

 For more information and requirements for U.S. entry, please visit the Travel.State.Gov. webpage.
-Please reach out to the Department to discuss your unique situation 1-on-1.

 To access our video audition portal, please visit: https://app.getacceptd.com/pointparksummer